swayamshetkar/Blockchain-Based-Messaging-Application/README.md

 4. Peer self-discovery (automatic peer registration and gossip propagation)

 This means every message is:
-✅ Encrypted end-to-end
+ 1.Encrypted end-to-end
-✅ Stored redundantly across multiple relayers
-✅ Signed and timestamped immutably
+ 2.Stored redundantly across multiple relayers 3.Signed and timestamped immutably
-✅ Committed into blockchain blocks after consensus
+ 4.Committed into blockchain blocks after consensus

 Even if one server goes offline, the blockchain continues through other nodes.